arkency/posts/posts/2017-12-22-using-ruby-parser-and-ast-tree-to-find-deprecated-syntax.md

 > This behavior was never intentionally supported.
 Due to a change in the internals of `ActiveSupport::Callbacks`, this is no longer allowed in Rails 4.1.
 Using a return statement in an inline callback block causes a `LocalJumpError` to be raised when the callback is executed.

-Of course the same code could look like:
+Of course, the same code could look like:

 ```ruby
 class Model < ActiveRecord::Base